• Skip to main content

 6. Other Potato Side Dishes

-1. Crock Pot Roasted Potatoes – are russet potatoes roasted in a crockpot or slow cooker with garlic, Italian Seasoning herbs, including rosemary, and parmesan cheese.
+1. Crock Pot Roasted Potatoes – are russet potatoes roasted in a crockpot or slow cooker with garlic, and Italian Seasoning herbs, including rosemary and parmesan cheese.
 These Crockpot Roasted Potatoes are perfect for a weekend or holiday dinner.

 2. Mashed Potatoes – These creamy, buttery mashed potatoes make an excellent side dish to any holiday or weekend meal.